Examples of Our Research

 This qualitative study examines the impact of bibliotherapy groups on the mental health and wellbeing of people with severe mental health problems, and older adults with dementia.

 Evaluation of a meaningful occupation project for older homeless people

-An evaluation of an innovative project providing meaningful occupation to homeless and ex-homeless older people, aiming to engage older people in sustained activity and facilitate involvement in the community.
-Supported by Help the Aged (Age UK), the research explored the experiences and views of older people who used the Live Choices project, formerly based at Thames Reach in London.
+We conducted an evaluation of an innovative project providing meaningful occupation to homeless and ex-homeless older people.
+The project aimed to engage older people in sustained activity and facilitate involvement in the community.
+The study explored the experiences and views of older people who used the Live Choices project, based at Thames Reach in London.